edivaldolluisb/ClearVueLogBook/stage1_context/interviews/interview2.md

 **What tools or methods does the user currently rely on?**

--   Virtual try-on features.
--   Product filtering by brand and price.
 -   Customer reviews.
+-   Filtering options by frame size, color, and material.

 **Are there any frustrations or limitations with these tools?**

+-   Filters sometimes exclude options unnecessarily.
--   Virtual try-on does not always reflect real-life fit.
+-   Images do not always show real-life fit.
--   Some product descriptions lack key details.

 **What features do they wish these tools had?**

--   More detailed return policies displayed clearly.
--   Improved accuracy in virtual try-on.
+-   AI-driven recommendations for face shape.
+-   More user-generated photos with different face types.

 ---